Nausicaä of the Valley of the Wind (film): Critical reception

 Nausicaä of the Valley of the Wind received critical acclaim.
 The film has been ranked among the best animated films ever made, and is seen by critics as a seminal influence on the development of anime, as the film's success led to the founding of Studio Ghibli and several other anime studios.
 In a contemporary review of the initial American release, Terry Lawson of Dayton Daily News applauded the film for its character designs and allegorical themes, as well as Hayao Miyazaki's direction and Joe Hisaishi's score.
 Theron Martin of Anime News Network praised the film for largely the same reasons.
 He also said that the film "deserves a place on any short list of all-time classic anime movies."
 Common Sense Media, which serves to inform parents about media for children, rated the film positively and cited its good role models and positive messages, but also cautioned parents about its dramatic setting and violent scenes.
 At Metacritic, the film has a weighted average score of 86 out of 100 based on 7 critics, indicating "universal acclaim".
 Helen McCarthy in 500 Essential Anime Movies praised the animation techniques of Miyazaki, stating that "the real strength of this film is the script, packed with incident, excitement and passion, and the soundtrack" by Joe Hisaishi.

-Sega's Yukio Futatsugi has cited the film an inspiration for his 1995 rail shooter Panzer Dragoon, as he was an avid fan of Miyazaki's work.
+Sega's Yukio Futatsugi has cited the film as an inspiration for his 1995 rail shooter Panzer Dragoon, as he was an avid fan of Miyazaki's work.
 Numerous games have used Ohm-like creatures assumed to be references to the film, including Metal Slug 3, Cyber Core, and Viewpoint.
 The game Crystalis, known in Japan as God Slayer: Haruka Tenkū no Sonata (ゴッド・スレイヤー はるか天空のソナタ), shares common elements with the film, including an insect that resembles an Ohm.
-The film Star Wars: The Force Awakens (2015) also shares common elements with the film, including similarities between the protagonists Nausicaä and Rey (such as their personalities and headwear), and a number of strikingly similar scenes.
+Megan Peters of Comic Book Resources identified multiple elements in Star Wars: The Force Awakens (2015) that bore resemblance to Nausicaä, including the lead character Rey.

 Manga author Katsura Hoshino regards it as her favorite anime film, having watched it many times when she was young.
 In 2001, the Japanese magazine Animage elected Nausicaä of the Valley of the Wind the 43rd best anime production of all time.
 In a poll conducted by Japan's Agency for Cultural Affairs at the 2006 Japan Media Arts Festival, the film was rated the second-best animation of all time, after Neon Genesis Evangelion.
 The film was named 2nd Greatest Japanese Animated Film of All Time by Japanese film magazine Kinema Junpo in 2009.